ClaymoreKiwi/PaperPlatoon/README.md

 blue spheres are present in the level and are randomly placed every round to make spotting enemies and ammunition more challenging, as well as enemies spawning in random places faster and faster each spawn
 ---------------------------------------------------------------------------------------------------------------------------
 SERVER SET UP
+## Note that Node.js needs to be installed as well as npm for this settup to work
+## MP135 Computers
+1. open nodejs CMD terminal
+2. navigate to the root directory containing "app.js"
+3. run npm i to install relevant modules
+4. run node app.js
+5. open browser and connect to localhost:3000

+## Personal computers
-open app.js in VS code
+1. open app.js in VS code
-navigate to location of folder using cd "location" in teh terminal run npm i to install all modules run node app.js server is running on local host 3000 in web broweser enter LocalHost:3000 in your URL
+2. navigate to location of folder using cd "location" in the terminal
+3. run npm i to install all modules
+4. run node app.js
+5. enter LocalHost:3000 in your URL in browser

 the game is now playable locally
 ---------------------------------------------------------------------------------------------------------------------------
 file structure is as follows:

 #ROOT
+node_modules-
 Public-
     -Animations
    	-gltf animation files go here